 Arbitrary LaTeX reference - One user's notes about using LaTeX

 LaTeX Tools at Thayer

 Before compiling, LaTeX documents are just text, so any text editor would be fine to create and edit them.
 However, we do have a range of tools to make LaTeX typesetting and compiling easier.

-The tools below are available on all Thayer linux clients, including the Linux Computer Lab in Cummings 218 and the public compute servers (babylons).
+The tools below are available on all Thayer Linux clients, including the Dual-Boot Computer Labs in MacLean M210 and Cummings C218 and the public compute servers (babylons).

 The simplest graphical linux tool available is the gedit text editor.
 However, it does not by default understand LaTeX documents.
 To add this functionality, you can install a plugin.
 There are instructions and a download link on this page: http://live.gnome.org/Gedit/LaTeXPlugin/FAQ